Grace Notes: Daily Readings with a Fellow Pilgrim

 I found this daily devotional very satisfying and inspiring…reminiscent of Frederick Buechner's work.
 It consists of excerpts from Yancey's other writings, some of which I had already read.
 I've added some others to my To Read list.

 To me, the strength of this book–as is true for most of Yancey's writing–is its honesty about doubts, fears, questions, and how religion plays out in a real life.
-I found it to be clear and powerful as he shared his ways of dealing with doubt, faith, temptation, and hypocrisy:
+I found it clear and powerful, as he shared his ways of dealing with doubt, faith, temptation, and hypocrisy:

 “In my spiritual journey as well as in my writing career I have long lingered in the margins, pondering unanswerable questions about the problem of pain, the conundrums of prayer, providence versus free will, and other such matters.
 When I do so, everything becomes fuzzy.
 Looking at Jesus, however, restores clarity.”